We love Nottingham, and we want you to love it too. There are however too many things to mention, so here’s a rough guide according to Simon and Geri.

 Classy cocktail bar with a nice atmosphere where you can actually hear each other speak.
 Good to combine with a nearby Desi Downtown curry.

 The Bodega Social Club

 Not as good as it’s heyday when Colly practically lived in it, but a good lively bar.
 Renowned for good music and bands upstairs where the capacity is only 120 or so.

 Nottingham is feeling the pinch like everywhere else, but we still have some great shopping and unique boutiques and things, some only found in London and Nottingham.

 Aim for Bridlesmith Gate for clothes and boutiques, Goosegate (Hockley) for vintage and independent shops, or Market Street and Queen Street (just off the square).

-He’s from Nottingham, so you must visit his flagship store — a three-storey Georgian townhouse at 20 Low Pavement.
+He’s from Nottingham, so you must visit his flagship store — a three-storey Georgian townhouse at 20 Low Pavement (next to Jamie Oliver’s restaurant).
 The building and details are wonderful.
-Also, there are two red telephone boxes for you tourists to pose with.
+Tip: check out the details on the stairs, and take some spending money.
+Also, there are two red telephone boxes for you foreigners to photograph.

 20 Low Pavement